 Faster flight plans and less fuel burn in business aviation

-Business aviation has long been criticized for having more carbon footprint per passenger than commercial flights.
-But with data analysis, the environmental impact of private flights can be reduced.
-Operators can assess their carbon footprint, track emissions and make adjustments to lower their overall contribution to climate change.
+Business aviation has often faced criticism for having a higher carbon footprint per passenger compared to commercial flights.
+However, with data analysis, the environmental impact of private flights can be minimized.
+Operators have the capability to assess their carbon footprint, monitor emissions, and implement changes to decrease their overall contribution to climate change.

-Collins' Next Gen Flight Planning solution benefits business aviation by enhancing flight planning time, such as the time it takes to select a route and factor in weather and airspace restrictions, and leveraging cost indexing, which improves fuel burn.
-Using advanced algorithms, the solution harnesses data from various endpoints, including altitude, runway closures, weather, airport closures, and Notice to Air Missions (NOTAMS)‒recommending faster and more sustainable travel paths.
+Collins' Next Gen Flight Planning solution offers significant advantages to business aviation by improving flight planning efficiency.
+This includes reducing the time required to select routes and consider weather and airspace restrictions, while utilizing cost indexing to enhance fuel efficiency.
+Advanced algorithms enable the solution to utilize data from various sources, such as altitude, runway closures, weather conditions, airport closures, and Notice to Air Missions (NOTAMS), to recommend swifter and more sustainable travel paths.

 Safer skies and more on-time flights